Acts of Treason | Betrayal Motivation | Traitor Archetypes

 - One of the most despicable acts Mannfred has committed was not one of violence or even betrayal, if anything it was his honesty.
 He was genuinely prideful and happy to see that his actions doomed his own world and he has no regrets about it whatsoever.
 Because of this, everyone in his world has him very high on their shit-list and they have no compunctions about Mannfred getting skewered anytime soon.
 At this point, most deities, even good-aligned ones, would rather see Vlad execute him and deliver an appropriate death.
 Knowing how powerful his father is, Mannfred is starting to make preparations.

 - Mannfred and Konrad have a very intense Sibling Rivalry, in fact, one of the most bloody in the Pantheon.
-Konrad is physically stronger and, with brute force, has more direct control over much of the House of Undead and Phasmata and parts of the House of Madness and Insanity whereas Mannfred has some allies from the House of Magic and his use of his falsely polite nature has swoon many unsuspecting comrades.
+Konrad is physically stronger and, with brute force, has more direct control over much of the House of Undead and Phasmata and parts of the House of Madness and Insanity whereas Mannfred has some allies from the House of Magic and Sorcery and his use of his falsely polite nature has swoon many unsuspecting comrades.
 That, Mannfred's talent and mastery in magic is a very clear contrast to Konrad's overwhelming strength.

 - That said, they will join forces if it means fighting against their father Vlad, whose since gone on to not even acknowledge them as his children and instead make other alliances.
 Unfortunately for both of them, Vlad is stronger than them combined and nearly killed them, the only thing saving them was an interference from Nagash.